-Slovenia is a country that may not be on everyone’s radar—thought it should be.
+Slovenia is a country that may not be on everyone’s radar—though it should be.
 It’s fairly small, but culturally a melting pot.
-It’s neither wholly Eastern European nor Western European, but rather you can see at different times the Italian spirit, Austrian punctuality- and efficiency-loving heart and interesting architecture, and Slavic cultural roots.
+It’s neither wholly Eastern European nor Western European, but rather you can see at different times the Italian spirit, Austrian punctuality, efficiency-loving heart and interesting architecture, and Slavic cultural roots.
 It doesn’t get quite as much press as Croatia’s beaches or budget-friendliness (Slovenia is on the euro and only has about 30 miles of coastline total).

 You might also like: Why Slovenia Should Be On Your Bucket List…& The Perfect 3-Day Itinerary